BackupTheBerlios/tasktracker/tasktracker/readme.txt

 9. Working
 To get an understanding of the project, read all the **/info.txt files and also *this* file.
 Check the project site at berlios.de.
-To start developing, preferrably make a copy of the project in a non-CVS enabled and try to build it.
+To start developing, preferrably make a copy of the project in a non-CVS enabled location on your HD and try to build it.
 See what you can contribute with.
 10. Once in the phase of commiting files to the repository, make sure u DON'T COMMIT:
 .* files (like .myeclipse, .project, .cvsignore, OR compiled/build/war'ed stuff).